6ofHertz/afyamkononiai/creds.md

 - Use these credentials for testing authentication flows and role-based access

 fixed the supabase reg/login bug, today tue 22nd july 14:23

+it appears that theres a bug that makes the frontend break, i dunno, bet from the resource-migration.js complication shinanigans wed 22nd july 0:15